Administrative Law (Ontario)(SPPA)

 Case Note: (b) Stay Procedures

-In the Divisional Court residential tenancy case of D’Amico v Hitti [2012 ONSC 4467 (CanLII)] the Matlow J faced a non-payment of rent appeal by a tenant that had not paid rent since moving into the premises, and who failed to appear at the appeal hearing.
+In the Divisional Court residential tenancy case of D’Amico v Hitti (Div Ct, 2012) Matlow J faced a non-payment of rent appeal by a tenant that had not paid rent since moving into the premises, and who failed to appear at the appeal hearing.
 Citing this as an example of several similar cases that had come before him recently, the judge took it on himself to criticize the automatic stay provisions that applied to such cases by virtue of SPPA s.25(1), and suggested that imposing a leave to appeal requirement in such appeals might be appropriate.
 The case attracted media attention on Matlow J's policy change suggestion: Case highlights flaws in landlord, tenant rules: Toronto Star, 31 August 2012.

 My view is that a leave requirement would be quite disproportionate and inefficient to address the problem the court identified here.
-Leave motions are as much paperwork as a full appeal, and often these days are treated by the appeal courts as de facto summary appeals - forcing the parties to unnecesssarily address the leave criteria as well as the merits of the case.
-The problem identified by the judge here is unique to non-payment of rent cases and could be addressed by a requirement that the tenant be required to deposit the Board-ordered arrears and ongoing rent with the court in order to maintain their right of appeal.
+Leave motions are as much paperwork as a full appeal, and often these days are treated by the appeal courts as de facto summary appeals - forcing the parties to unnecesssarily address the merits of the case as well as the leave criteria.
+The problem identified by the judge here is unique to non-payment of rent cases and could be addressed by a requirement that the tenant be required to deposit the Board-ordered arrears and ongoing rent with the court in order to maintain their right of appeal, a jurisdiction which already lies with the court under s.25(1)(b) of the SPPA.

 Where no automatic stay on appeal is established by law, parties can usually make a motion before the appeal court for a discretionary stay.
 The principles governing the granting of stays are largely similar to those governing the granting of interim injunctions (merits of the case, irreparable harm, balance of convenience), but are otherwise beyond the scope of this present Legal Guide.